-- How the agency will know the service has actually been provided (other than accepting the contractor's word); - How the agency will know the quality of services has been provided and include a mechanism for measuring quality; - What specific outcomes the agency is looking for, such as enhanced job retention, reduced recidivism, or improved safety of citizens following a natural disaster; and/or - Whether payment is contingent on an event, product, or outcome,.
-If so, how the agency will ascertain that the contractor has satisfied the requirement.
-If the payment points are not clear, consider the benefit of tying payment to an event, product or outcome.
+- · How the agency will know the service has actually been provided to the client (other than accepting the contractor's word); - · How the agency will know the quality of the service has been provided and include a mechanism for measuring quality; - · What specific outcome the agency is looking for, such as enhanced job retention, reduced recidivism, or improved client health; and/or - Whether payment is contingent on an event, product, or outcome and, if so, how the agency will ascertain that the contractor has satisfied the requirement.
+If payment points are not clear, consider the benefits of tying payment to an event, product or outcome.